gulpjs/gulp/README.md

     .pipe(gulp.dest("./public/minified_templates"));
 ```

-### gulp.task(name[, dep], fn)
+### gulp.task(name[, deps], fn)

-All steps code must be defined within a task.
 Tasks that you want to run from the command line should not have spaces in them.

+The task system is [Orchestrator](https://github.com/robrich/orchestrator) so check there for more detailed information.

 ```javascript
 gulp.task('somename', function(){